open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 {::boilerplate bcp14-tagged}

-# API
+# API Structure

+The MPIC API implements a system for domain validation and CAA record checking using multiple perspectives across different regions.

-A service is identified by a HTTPS url.
+A MPIC service is identified by a HTTPS url.
 As a running example, say `https://mpc.example.com/staging`.

-A client requests an MPIC from the service by sending a POST request to the resource `/mpic/draft-00` below the service URL.
+A client requests a MPIC validation from the service by sending a POST request to the resource `/mpic/draft-00` below the service URL.
 In the running example `https://mpc.example.com/staging/mpic/draft-00`.